Textile performance: Concepts of serviceability in textiles

 Aesthetics, durability, comfort and safety, appearance retention, care, environmental impact, and cost are the serviceability concepts employed in structuring the material.

 Aesthetics

-Aesthetics imply the appearance and attraction of textile products; it includes the color and texture of the material.
+Aesthetics imply the appearance and attraction of textile products; it includes the color, pattern and texture of the material.

 Durability

 Durability in textiles refers to the product's capacity to endure use; the amount of time the product is regarded adequate for the intended application.

 Comfort

 The performance of textiles extends to functionality through comfort and protection.

 The term "comfort" (or "being comfortable") refers to a state of physical or psychological well-being—our perceptions, physiological, social, and psychological requirements are all part of it.
 After food, It is the clothing that satisfies these comfort needs.

 Clothing provides comfort on a number of levels, including aesthetic, tactile, thermal, moisture, and pressure.